AdobeDocs/express-add-ons-docs/src/pages/references/index.md

 </script>
 ```

-## Add-on SDK - API Access
+## AddOnSDKAPI
-The Add-on SDK provides the following interface export for accessing all of the APIs.
+The `AddOnSDKAPI` provides the following interface for accessing all of the APIs.
+It exposes several variables listed below, which allow you to know when the APIs are ready to interact with, the `apiVersion` of the SDK running, the insta access to a number of things

+`apiVersion`: Current version of the SDK running.
+`ready`: Allows you to know you can start accessing the APIs.
+`instance`: the currently running add-on instance, allowing you to access the [manifest.json](#manifest) details and a [Client Storage](#client-storage) object, which allows you to locally persist to storage, per user and for this add-on.
+`app`: Provides access to the host application (Adobe Express).
+See the [`Application`](#Application) definition below for more details.

 <CodeBlock slots="heading, code" repeat="2" languages="JavaScript" />